veliovgroup/best-practices/README.md

 - [`normalize.min.css`](https://github.com/veliovgroup/best-practices/blob/main/css/normalize.min.css) — Reset browser's default CSS styles
 - [`copy-to-clipboard.js`](https://github.com/veliovgroup/best-practices/blob/main/js/copy-to-clipboard.js) — Copy text into system clipboard programmatically without user interaction or upon a click, this script works on iOS, mobile devices, and when document is not in the focus
-- Wrap your CSS code into a parent container to avoid scope leaks.
-Otherwise, your CSS might affect global styles.
+- To avoid "style leaking" between different pages or elments wrap SASS/SCSS/CSS code into a parent class.
+"CSS scoping" by page, element, or component is vital when working in a team.
+Otherwise, your CSS can "leak" affecting global styles, or styles of other pages, elements, and components.
 Enclosing CSS rules within a parent container helps to create more modular, maintainable code and prevent conflicts between different parts of the page.

 ### PWA